Is erysipelas treatable? How to treat erysipelas at home

 • Biostimulants;

-• Drugs that increase immunity;
+• Drugs that enhance immunity;

 • Physiotherapy and cryotherapy.